Regional Transportation Programs intro

 CMAP is responsible for the following regional transportation programs, which support a system that is safe, efficient, and accessible while sustaining the region's vision related to the natural environment, economic and community development, social equity, and public health.

 Surface Transportation Program (STP).
-Through its subregional Councils of Mayors (COMs), CMAP administers the region's STP.
+Through the regional Shared Fund its subregional Councils of Mayors (COMs), CMAP administers the region's local STP.
 COMs are defined by specific geographic boundaries, with six in suburban Cook County and one for each of the five collar counties.
 Each Council of Mayors receives an annual STP allocation and is responsible for programming those funds.
 Council projects must meet all federal eligibility requirements, including being located on a federal-aid eligible route, and must be sponsored and implemented by a local community within the council.

 Also read about: